Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Overview.md

 # A Seaman's Journey

 **Part 1 - The World Before Me**
-Uncover the roots of Mark’s heritage and family legacy, from the profound impact of his grandfather to the harrowing experience of his father "Under the Mushroom Cloud."
+Uncover the roots of Mark's heritage and family legacy, from the profound impact of his grandfather to the harrowing experience of his father "Under the Mushroom Cloud."

 **Part 2 - The Childhood Years - The 1960s**
 Relive the innocence and wonder of youth with stories from Mark's early days in Berlin, adventures in Flagstaff and Greece, all seen through the eyes of a young "alien" navigating new cultures.